isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 <u>Moratorium on enforcement actions</u>

-The majority of qualifying property owners should receive the notice by mid-August 2020.
+The majority of qualifying property owners should have received the notice by mid-August 2020.
 Until the notices of cash grant are issued, the Act provides for a moratorium on enforcement actions against tenant-occupiers for non-payment of rent under the lease or licence agreement.
 Among other things<sup><a href="#fn11" id="ref11">11</a></sup>, landlords are prohibited from taking the following actions on the tenant-occupier or the tenant-occupier’s guarantor/surety in relation to the non-payment of rent:

 a)  Terminating the lease or licence agreement;